 On December 14, 2017, we entered into an Employment Agreement with Mr. Sintros, which provides for his employment for a term of three years, subject to earlier termination as set forth in the agreement.
-The initial annual base salary to be paid to Mr. Sintros will be \$500,000 effective as of July 31, 2017, the effective date of his appointment as President and Chief Executive Officer, through the end of fiscal 2018.
-Thereafter, the base salary payable to Mr. Sintros will be reviewed on an annual basis consistent with the Company's usual practices for senior executives.
+The initial annual base salary paid to Mr. Sintros was \$500,000 through the end of fiscal 2018.
+Thereafter, the base salary payable to Mr. Sintros is reviewed on an annual basis consistent with the Company's usual practices for senior executives.
 In addition, Mr. Sintros is entitled to participate in the Company's executive cash bonus plan in the same manner as other senior executives of the Company and the Company's CEO Bonus Plan.
-For fiscal 2018, Mr. Sintros target cash bonus will be 67% of his fiscal 2018 base salary, with the actual amount to be determined in the discretion of the Compensation Committee based on Company and individual performance, consisting of the following: Mr. Sintros will be entitled to a bonus of up to (1) 34% of his base salary under the 2018 executive bonus plan, (2) 20% of his base salary under the CEO Bonus Plan and (3) 13% of his base salary based on his achievement of certain MBOs established by the Compensation Committee.

 Mr. Sintros is also entitled to participate in the Company's long-term equity incentive program as determined by the Compensation Committee and the Board of Directors.
-Pursuant to the Employment Agreement, the Board, at the recommendation of the Compensation Committee, granted to Mr. Sintros the equity awards described below for fiscal 2018.

-In the event that the Company terminates Mr. Sintros' employment without cause or Mr. Sintros terminates his employment for good reason, each as defined in the Employment Agreement, Mr. Sintros will be entitled to receive (i) a pro-rated cash bonus, if any, for the fiscal year in which his employment is terminated and (ii) an amount equal to two times the sum of (a) his base salary then in effect and (b) his target cash bonus for the fiscal year in which his employment is terminated.
+In the event that the Company terminates the employment of Mr. Sintros without cause or Mr. Sintros terminates his employment for good reason, each as defined in the Employment Agreement, Mr. Sintros will be entitled to receive (i) a pro-rated cash bonus, if any, for the fiscal year in which his employment is terminated and (ii) an amount equal to two times the sum of (a) his base salary then in effect and (b) his target cash bonus for the fiscal year in which his employment is terminated.
 Mr. Sintros has agreed under the Employment Agreement not to compete with the Company or to solicit the Company's employees or customers for a period of 24 months following his termination.